ryanrolds/blog/content/posts/bare_metal_k8s_at_home.md

+---
-# Bare metal Kubernetes at home
+title: Bare metal Kubernetes at home
+published:
+intro:
+---

 After a bit deliberating, I decided to setup a small Kubernetes (k8s) cluster at home.
 There are a few reasons for doing this: